Welcome to Rotary Club of Stortford Lodge (Hastings)

 Email us in advance before the meeting on Tuesdays

-"Unite for Good" is Rotary International's New Theme for 2025/26
+Rotary International's Theme for 2025/26

 This message encourages Rotary members to work together to create positive change in their communities and around the world.
 The theme emphasizes the power of unity and collaboration in achieving Rotary's goals of service and impact.